Get Tech Tips

 - The manager who hits you with a callback when it WASN'T YOUR FAULT!
 (And it wasn't a callback anyway)

-- The CSR who NEVER gets the address right in the call and you end up driving all over creation only to find out it was Prestwick Ln.
-NOT Prestwick Place
+- The CSR who NEVER gets the address right in the call, so you end up driving all over creation only to find out it was Prestwick Ln., NOT Prestwick Place!

 - The idiot installer who NEVER sets the charge right and ALWAYS leaves the gas valve off!

 - And don't even get me started on SALESMEN!

-People treat you wrong, they are lazy and ignorant and sloppy and sometimes they are even out to get you…
+People treat you wrong; they are lazy, ignorant, and sloppy.
+Sometimes, they are even out to get you.

 While some of this may be true, it's all head trash.

 What is Head Trash?

-Head trash is any unproductive thought or emotion… just that simple
+Head trash is any unproductive thought or emotion.
+It's just that simple

 Head trash makes you angry, gets your blood pressure up, impacts your health, hurts your relationships, distracts you, takes you off your game.
 All of those things can combine and impact your ability to make money.

-Head trash leaves you feeling like a victim, like circumstances have the upper hand on you, like you have no control of your life or future.
+Head trash leaves you feeling like a victim; it feels like your circumstances have the upper hand on you, and you have no control of your life or future.